BCCN-Prog/database/README.txt

 		 	excepts: 'historical','recent' or 'all'
 			default: 'all' (both recent and historical)

 --folder:        Specify the **already existing** directory where you want to save the data or use current directory.
+WARNING: Not using the default folder might lead to problems when loading
+			data

 			excepts: String of the whole path of the directory
 			default: Current working directory